Democracy is (still) the solution

 Morsi, the Brotherhood and the Islamists proved conclusively that Islamism is not the solution.
 Pretty soon, people will wake up to the realisation (yet again) that al-Sisi and the SCAF are definitely not the answer.

-One effective, potent and highly symbolic way to achieve this is to revive the stillborn 1954 draft constitution, which lay forgotten and collecting dust for decades in the basement of the League.
+One effective, potent and highly symbolic way to achieve this is to revive the stillborn 1954 draft constitution, which lay forgotten and collecting dust for decades in the basement of the Arab League.

 Had this constitution become the republic's founding document, Egypt today would have been a very different, and much better place.
 Adopting it, albeit belatedly, can help Egypt become that better place by laying the foundations for true equality.